Róbson (footballer, born 1994): Boavista

-On July 2017, Robson signed with Portuguese club Boavista signing a three-year deal.
+In July 2017, Robson signed with Portuguese club Boavista signing a three-year deal.
 He made his debut in a 2–1 defeat against Portimonense S.C.

 Botafogo-SP

 On 13 February 2020, Robson returned to Brazil and signed with Botafogo-SP.

+Al-Jandal

+On 12 July 2023, Robson joined Saudi Arabian club Al-Jandal.

+Dalian Yingbo

+On 21 February 2024, Robson joined China League One club Dalian Yingbo as the first foreign player ever.

+On 19 October 2025, Robson had his retirement ceremony at Dalian Suoyuwan Football Stadium before Dalian Yingbo's home game.